Starting a new project in the offline mode

-After starting Automation Builder programming environment, you can create a new project.
+After starting Automation Builder programming environment, you can create a new project in the offline mode.

 -